metomi/rose/sphinx/tutorial/rose/furthertopics/optional-configurations.rst

   :ref:`command-rose-suite-run` or the :envvar:`ROSE_SUITE_OPT_CONF_KEYS`
   environment variable.
-* Metadata configurations can also have optional configurations, typically included via the ``opts`` top-level setting.
+* Metadata configurations can also have optional configurations, typically included via the :rose:conf:`rose-app.conf|opts` top-level setting.

-..
-TODO - opts? this is not documented!